Table of Contents

 Feature description

-Since Unity's AR Foundation is implemented on mobile devices using ARCore and ARKit, it can only be used on a limited number of devices, especially on many domestic Android phones where it is not supported.
-Therefore, it is generally recommended to enable AR Foundation and related functional scripts only on supported devices.
-The automatic switching of Unity XR objects implements this operation, primarily designed for mobile AR, and the functionality will be disabled by default on headsets.
+Since Unity's AR Foundation relies on ARCore and ARKit for mobile implementations, it only works on limited devices—especially unavailable on many domestic Android phones.
+Therefore, it's generally recommended to enable AR Foundation and related scripts only on supported devices.
+The automatic switching feature for Unity XR objects implements this operation, primarily designed for mobile AR, and remains disabled on headsets by default.

 Note

-Components of the XR Interaction Toolkit are not controlled by this feature, but their usability in EasyAR has not been verified.
-Theoretically, features that only use the Unity.XR.CoreUtils.XROrigin GameObject and its Camera should work normally.
-If abnormal behavior occurs, you can try setting ARSession.ARCenterMode to ARSession.ARCenterMode.SessionOrigin.
-If the functionality still does not work properly, you will need to implement custom control for XR Interaction Toolkit components, disabling related components when the FrameSource does not inherit from ARFoundationFrameSource.
+XR Interaction Toolkit components aren't controlled by this feature, though their compatibility with EasyAR is unverified.
+Theoretically, features only using Unity.XR.CoreUtils.XROrigin GameObject and its Camera should work.
+If encountering issues, try setting ARSession.ARCenterMode to ARSession.ARCenterMode.SessionOrigin.
+If problems persist, implement custom control for XR Interaction Toolkit components—disabling them when FrameSource doesn't inherit from ARFoundationFrameSource.

 Configuration method

-This feature can be enabled or disabled through the options in Project Settings > EasyAR > Sense > Unity XR > Unity XR Auto Switch.
+This feature can be enabled/disabled via options in Project Settings > EasyAR > Sense > Unity XR > Unity XR Auto Switch

 alt text

-• Enable: Enable runtime control.
-Note: When this option is turned off, components disabled in edit mode will not be restored at runtime.
+• Enable: Enables runtime control.
+Note: Disabled components in edit mode won't be restored when this is off

-• Enable If Mobile AR On Startup: When the switcher starts, if the loader for mobile AR (ARKit/ARCore) is active, enable it.
-Typically, this option requires Initialize XR on Startup in Project Settings > XR Plug-in Management to be selected.
+• Enable If Mobile AR On Startup: Enables if mobile AR (ARKit/ARCore) loader is active at switcher startup (requires Initialize XR on Startup enabled in Project Settings > XR Plug-in Management)

-1. Disable UnityEngine.XR.ARFoundation.ARSession in the editor (it executes earlier than all other scripts in the execution sequence)
+1. Disable UnityEngine.XR.ARFoundation.ARSession in the editor (executes before other scripts)

-2. Disable all Unity XR Core components, AR Foundation components, and related components or features that need to be controlled before AR Foundation starts working
+2. Disable all Unity XR Core components, AR Foundation components, and related controllable components/functions before AR Foundation starts

-4. If other FrameSource is selected during the easyar.ARSession.Assemble() process, keep it unchanged
+4. If other FrameSource is selected during easyar.ARSession.Assemble(), maintain disabled state